- Diversity, Equity, and Inclusion

 - Game Design Initiative

-To affiliate with the Computer Science major, complete the affiliation documents available at the forms webpage.
+To affiliate with the Computer Science major, refer to the page: Becoming a CS Major.

-Here are some comments with respect to the requirements for the CS major in Arts and Sciences:
+Here are some comments with respect to the requirements for the CS major in the College of Arts & Sciences:

 - Courses used for the CS 4000+ electives category must be taken under the CS rubric.
 For example, CS 4300 is cross-listed with INFO 4300.
 This course must be taken as CS 4300, not as INFO 4300, to be used for the CS 4000+ electives category.